 The extension request must be submitted to the Professional Development Department via the online form by December 31, 2019, to avoid a late fee of $100.
 If you have received an extension in the past, a reinstatement will need to be requested.
 For more information, please visit Certification Reinstatement.

 RID Headquarters will begin processing 2018 extension requests on September 1, 2019.
 Once an extension request has been approved it can longer be rescinded or canceled.

 IMPORTANT: An extension does not delay the end date of the next certification cycle—the extension cuts into the following cycle.
-Once enough CEUs are earned to complete the extended cycle, the next cycle will begin immediately.
+The new certification cycle will begin the day after the CEU requirement for the extended cycle has been satisfied.
 For this reason, it is good to complete the CEU requirement as quickly as possible allow as much time as possible to earn the next cycle’s CEUs.

 CMP Cycle Option When Earning Additional Certificates